dentarg/auth0-blog/_posts/2017-05-16-integrating-node-dot-js-build-tools-with-maven.markdown

 - 2017-03-30-java-platform-and-java-community-process-overview
 ---

 **TL;DR:** Single Page Applications (SPAs) have been the biggest web development trend for a while now.
-Developers from all around the world have started creating new applications based in this technique, and started migrating existing ones too.
+Developers from all around the world have started creating new applications based on this technique, and started migrating existing ones too.
 For many years, Java developers relied on technologies specific to the Java world, such as [JavaServer Faces](https://auth0.com/blog/developing-jsf-applications-with-spring-boot/).
 But, as JavaScript frameworks started to gain more power, become more popular and well supported, Java developers started migrating their front-end code to these frameworks.
 Today we will see how we integrate Node.js build tools, used to process JavaScript source code, into Maven's lifecycle.

 ## Node.js Build Tools